StefanoFiumara/medieval-conquerors-godot/conquerors-docs/card-designs.md

 		- `int Health`
 		- `void TakeDamage(int)` - Or do it directly in the action handler
 - Add `ResourceCollectorAttribute`
-	- Marks the building as a resource collector and specifies which resource can be collected
+	- Marks the building as a resource collector and specifies which resource can be collected and stored
 	- Properties:
 		- `ResourceType` - which resources can be collected
 		- `float GatherRate` - How quickly this building gathers resources during each resource collection step
+		- `float StorageLimit` - How much this building can store - to increase the player's storage limit in the resource bank